With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Alexian Bros Center For Mental Health is a mental health treatment center in Arlington Heights, IL, located at 3436 North Kennicott Avenue, Suite 114, 60004 zip code area.
 Alexian Bros Center For Mental Health provides outpatient treatment and partial hospitalization/day treatment.
-Alexian Bros Center For Mental Health offers individual psychotherapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
-Alexian Bros Center For Mental Health also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
-Additional services at Alexian Bros Center For Mental Health consist of intensive case management, chronic disease/illness management and illness management and recovery.
+Alexian Bros Center For Mental Health offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
+Alexian Bros Center For Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services at Alexian Bros Center For Mental Health consist of court-ordered outpatient treatment, supported employment and chronic disease/illness management.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, Illinois, located at 3737 Lawson Road, 60026.
 Center For Discovery Glenview offers residential treatment.
-Center For Discovery Glenview provides individual psychotherapy, group therapy and cognitive behavioral therapy to children / adolescents.
+Center For Discovery Glenview provides individual psychotherapy, couples/family therapy and group therapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Some other services provided by Center For Discovery Glenview include housing services, case management and family psychoeducation.
+Some other services provided by Center For Discovery Glenview include housing services, diet and exercise counseling and case management.

 Learn MoreChicago Behavioral Hospital is a mental health facility in Des Plaines, IL, located at 555 Wilson Lane, in the 60016 zip code.
 Chicago Behavioral Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Chicago Behavioral Hospital provides dialectical behavior therapy, couples/family therapy and behavior modification to adults, young adults and seniors 65 or older.
-Chicago Behavioral Hospital also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services available at Chicago Behavioral Hospital include supported housing, intensive case management and education services.
+Chicago Behavioral Hospital provides integrated dual diagnosis disorder treatment, trauma therapy and group therapy to children / adolescents, seniors 65 or older and adults.
+Chicago Behavioral Hospital also supports LGBT, people with HIV or AIDS and transitional age young adults.
+Some other services available at Chicago Behavioral Hospital include therapeutic foster care, housing services and diet and exercise counseling.

 Learn MoreDeerfield Behavioral Health Behavioral Health is one of mental health facilities in Deerfield, Illinois, located at 49 South Waukegan Road, 60015 zip code.
 Deerfield Behavioral Health Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
-Deerfield Behavioral Health Behavioral Health provides behavior modification, couples/family therapy and activity therapy to adults, young adults and children / adolescents.
-Deerfield Behavioral Health Behavioral Health also supports transitional age young adults, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Deerfield Behavioral Health Behavioral Health include assertive community treatment, family psychoeducation and integrated primary care services.
+Deerfield Behavioral Health Behavioral Health provides activity therapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and children / adolescents.
+Deerfield Behavioral Health Behavioral Health also supports people with PTSD, children/adolescents with serious emotional disturbance and LGBT.
+Additional services provided at Deerfield Behavioral Health Behavioral Health include assertive community treatment, integrated primary care services and family psychoeducation.

 Learn MoreMainestay Youth And Family Services is a mental health clinic in Park Ridge, IL, located at 1700 Ballard Road, 60068 zip code area.
 Mainestay Youth And Family Services provides outpatient treatment.
-Mainestay Youth And Family Services offers trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-Additional services offered at Mainestay Youth And Family Services include suicide prevention services, family psychoeducation and case management.
+Mainestay Youth And Family Services offers behavior modification, psychotropic medication and individual psychotherapy to young adults, children / adolescents and adults.
+Additional services offered at Mainestay Youth And Family Services include suicide prevention services, case management and family psychoeducation.

 Learn MoreKenneth Young Center Schaumburg Township is a mental health treatment clinic in Hoffman Estates, Illinois, located at 1 Illinois Boulevard, in the 60169 zip code.
 Kenneth Young Center Schaumburg Township provides outpatient treatment.
-Kenneth Young Center Schaumburg Township provides dialectical behavior therapy, psychotropic medication and behavior modification to children / adolescents and young adults.
-Kenneth Young Center Schaumburg Township also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Kenneth Young Center Schaumburg Township provides couples/family therapy, dialectical behavior therapy and psychotropic medication to young adults and children / adolescents.
+Kenneth Young Center Schaumburg Township also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
 Additional services provided by Kenneth Young Center Schaumburg Township consist of case management.

 Learn MoreKenneth Young Center is a mental health facility in Elk Grove Village, IL, located at 1001 Rohlwing Road, 60007 zip code area.
 Kenneth Young Center provides outpatient treatment.
-Kenneth Young Center provides trauma therapy, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Kenneth Young Center also supports transitional age young adults, people with trauma and LGBT.
-Additional services offered by Kenneth Young Center consist of illness management and recovery, family psychoeducation and mentoring/peer support/consumer-run services.
+Kenneth Young Center provides trauma therapy, couples/family therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Kenneth Young Center also supports people with PTSD, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services offered by Kenneth Young Center consist of illness management and recovery, vocational rehabilitation services and intensive case management.

 Learn MoreAdvocate Lutheran General Hospital Adult Partial Hospital is a mental health treatment center in Park Ridge, Illinois, located at 1700 Luther Lane, Basement, part of the 60068 zip code.
 Advocate Lutheran General Hospital Adult Partial Hospital provides partial hospitalization/day treatment.
-Advocate Lutheran General Hospital Adult Partial Hospital also offers individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, young adults and seniors 65 or older.
-Advocate Lutheran General Hospital Adult Partial Hospital supports people with serious mental illness, seniors or older adults and people with trauma.
-Advocate Lutheran General Hospital Adult Partial Hospital also provides integrated primary care services, illness management and recovery and mentoring/peer support/consumer-run services.
+Advocate Lutheran General Hospital Adult Partial Hospital also offers trauma therapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Advocate Lutheran General Hospital Adult Partial Hospital supports people with trauma, people with serious mental illness and people with PTSD.
+Advocate Lutheran General Hospital Adult Partial Hospital also provides education services, family psychoeducation and suicide prevention services.

 Learn MorePortrait Health Centers is a mental health clinic in Vernon Hills, IL, located at 175 East Hawthorn Parkway, Suite 235, in the 60061 zip code.
 Portrait Health Centers provides telemedicine/telehealth and outpatient treatment.
-Portrait Health Centers offers dialectical behavior therapy, trauma therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
-More services at Portrait Health Centers include court-ordered outpatient treatment, diet and exercise counseling and family psychoeducation.
+Portrait Health Centers offers couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, young adults and children / adolescents.
+More services at Portrait Health Centers include education services, diet and exercise counseling and family psychoeducation.

 Learn MoreAlexian Brothers Bh Hosp is a mental health center in Hoffman Estates, Illinois, located at 1650 Moon Lake Boulevard, 60169 zip code.
-Alexian Brothers Bh Hosp provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
-Alexian Brothers Bh Hosp offers activity therapy, trauma therapy and couples/family therapy to young adults, adults and children / adolescents.
-Alexian Brothers Bh Hosp also supports military families, active duty military and patients with eating disorders.
-More services available at Alexian Brothers Bh Hosp include suicide prevention services, case management and family psychoeducation.
+Alexian Brothers Bh Hosp provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
+Alexian Brothers Bh Hosp offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Alexian Brothers Bh Hosp also supports children/adolescents with serious emotional disturbance, people with Alzheimer's or dementia and people with PTSD.
+More services available at Alexian Brothers Bh Hosp include diet and exercise counseling, education services and suicide prevention services.

 Learn MoreSuncloud Health is a mental health treatment center in Northbrook, IL, located at 40 Skokie Boulevard, Suite 200, 60062 zip code area.
-Suncloud Health provides outpatient treatment and partial hospitalization/day treatment.
-Suncloud Health offers dialectical behavior therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Suncloud Health also supports LGBT, patients with eating disorders and veterans.
-Additional services at Suncloud Health consist of diet and exercise counseling, chronic disease/illness management and case management.
+Suncloud Health provides partial hospitalization/day treatment and outpatient treatment.
+Suncloud Health offers dialectical behavior therapy, couples/family therapy and activity therapy to young adults, seniors 65 or older and adults.
+Suncloud Health also supports people requiring dual diagnosis treatment, LGBT and veterans.
+Additional services at Suncloud Health consist of diet and exercise counseling, case management and family psychoeducation.

 Learn MoreJosselyn Center is a mental health clinic in Winnetka, Illinois, located at 405 Central Avenue, 60093.
 Josselyn Center offers outpatient treatment and telemedicine/telehealth.
-Josselyn Center provides individual psychotherapy, group therapy and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
-Josselyn Center also supports people with PTSD, people with serious mental illness and people with trauma.
-Some other services provided by Josselyn Center include mentoring/peer support/consumer-run services, supported employment and family psychoeducation.
+Josselyn Center provides activity therapy, cognitive behavioral therapy and trauma therapy to children / adolescents, young adults and adults.
+Josselyn Center also supports transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
+Some other services provided by Josselyn Center include mentoring/peer support/consumer-run services, supported employment and case management.

 Learn MoreStreamwood Behavioral Health Care System is one of mental health facilities in Streamwood, Illinois, located at 1400 East Irving Park Road, 60107 zip code.
-Streamwood Behavioral Health Care System provides telemedicine/telehealth, partial hospitalization/day treatment and hospital inpatient treatment.
-Streamwood Behavioral Health Care System provides cognitive behavioral therapy, group therapy and psychotropic medication to young adults, children / adolescents and adults.
-Streamwood Behavioral Health Care System also supports people with HIV or AIDS, people with PTSD and people with serious mental illness.
-Additional services provided at Streamwood Behavioral Health Care System include integrated primary care services, illness management and recovery and family psychoeducation.
+Streamwood Behavioral Health Care System provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+Streamwood Behavioral Health Care System provides group therapy, dialectical behavior therapy and individual psychotherapy to adults, children / adolescents and young adults.
+Streamwood Behavioral Health Care System also supports transitional age young adults, clients referred from the court/judicial system and LGBT.
+Additional services provided at Streamwood Behavioral Health Care System include illness management and recovery, case management and suicide prevention services.

 Learn MoreEdward Hines Junior Va Hospital Hoffman Estates is a mental health clinic in Hoffman Estates, IL, located at 4885 Hoffman Boulevard, 60192 zip code area.
 Edward Hines Junior Va Hospital Hoffman Estates provides outpatient treatment and telemedicine/telehealth.
-Edward Hines Junior Va Hospital Hoffman Estates offers behavior modification, trauma therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Edward Hines Junior Va Hospital Hoffman Estates offers couples/family therapy, behavior modification and psychotropic medication to adults, seniors 65 or older and young adults.
 Edward Hines Junior Va Hospital Hoffman Estates also supports veterans.
-Additional services offered at Edward Hines Junior Va Hospital Hoffman Estates include case management, family psychoeducation and integrated primary care services.
+Additional services offered at Edward Hines Junior Va Hospital Hoffman Estates include suicide prevention services, illness management and recovery and housing services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.